jhpyle/docassemble/_docs/recipes.md

 {% include demo-side-by-side.html demo="google-sheet-3" %}

+# <a name="generic document"></a>Documents based on objects

+This example is similar to the [mail merge example] in that it uses a single template to create multiple documents.
+In this case, however, the same template is used to generate a document for two different objects.

+{% include demo-side-by-side.html demo="generic-document" %}

+This makes use of the [`generic object` modifier].
+The template file [generic-document.docx] refers to the person using the variable `x`.

 # <a name="two stage"></a>Inserting Jinja2 with Jinja2

 If you use Jinja2 to insert Jinja2 template tags into a document